erikwett/upper88-title/README.md

      ```html
     <upper88-title value="My Homepage"></upper88-title>
      ```
-     Use data binding for the tritle>
+     Use data binding for the title:
      ```html
     <upper88-title value="[[title]]"></upper88-title>

+	Note that you need to use the attribute if you need data binding.
     ```

 ## Options